 - Credit Linked Capital Subsidy for Technology Upgrades (CLCPTU)

 This loan for business is to facilitate technology upgrades by offering upfront capital subsidies to SSI units including coir, khadi, and village industrial units on institutional credit.
 The financial support will help to modernize production techniques and equipment.
 This scheme is headed by the Office of the Development Commissioner, Ministry of MSMEs.

 Features of (CLCPTU)

-- Admissible capital subsidy is calculated on the basis of purchase price of the machinery and plant instead of the term loan provided to the unit.
+- The admissible capital subsidy is calculated on the basis of the purchase price of the machinery and plant instead of the term loan provided to the unit.